top of page

 - Over the age of 80 Years

 Nomination: Candidates are nominated by veterans organizations including 501(c)3 nonprofits and charities, AMVETS, VFW, or American Legion Posts, Veteran Service Organizations, Veteran Housing Organizations, etc. Each post or chapter may nominate one veteran per year for their community.
-Candidates are nominated by writing the nominee's name on provided dog tags and submitting them to us for a drawing.
 Nomination expires if candidate is not selected within a year and must be renominated in the next cycle to qualify.
 If an organization's veteran is selected in a year, they are ineligible to submit a nomination in the following year but may resume nominations after a year has passed.

 Selection: Candidates are selected randomly from submissions received.
 Only names are received.
 Once a veteran is selected, we hear their request and determine whether it is within our ability to execute.
 If it is possible, we get to work on carrying out their mission!
 If not, we work with the veteran to work on a mission that we can complete with them.